ExpressLRS/Docs/docs/quick-start/transmitters/firmware-version.md

 === "I have an old version"

-    See the [next page](../transmitters/updating.md) for the typical updating procedure or expand the `Updating Transmitters` section of the Menu on the left like shown below.
+    See the [next page](../transmitters/updating.md) for the typical updating procedure or expand the `Updating Transmitters` section of the Menu on the left as shown below.

     <figure markdown>
     ![Menu Updating Transmitters](../../assets/images/menusectionUpdatingTransmitters.png)